Private & Custom vs Rest & Reset

 | Primary Location | chakrata | chakrata |

-| Why that location | Our primary location.
-Logistically optimal for most custom configurations. | The forest creates a natural cocoon for the nervous system.
+| Why that location | Our primary base with the most infrastructure and flexibility for custom configurations.
+Deodar forest at 2,200m, genuine silence, multiple accommodation options, and easy access from Dehradun (3 hours). | The deodar forest creates a natural cocoon for the nervous system.
 No tourist noise.
-No signal.
-Just the profound quiet of trees and altitude. |
+Minimal signal.
+Just the profound quiet of ancient trees and clean altitude air.
+The isolation is not hostile — it is protective. |

 | Private & Custom | Rest & Reset | |